SnapView icon SnapView

 • Move to Folder: Move the current image or explicitly selected files to a chosen folder inside SnapView.

-• In Grid/Manage, explicit selections are used for file actions.
+• In Grid/Pro Layout View, explicit selections are used for file actions.
 If nothing is selected, SnapView uses the current item.

 7.7 Open with External App